 – Put it inside a tree or on the wall

 – Swallow it, or have their mother or pet swallow it

 The tooth deity comes in many shapes and sizes.
 The mouse is the tooth deity in many cultures because rodents continue to grow their teeth for their entire lives.
 In other cultures, the tooth deity varies to include beavers, dogs, cats, and squirrels.
 In some countries, a mouse would enter children’s rooms and remove baby teeth.
 The tooth deity would take the lost baby tooth that was “buried” under a pillow and replace it with gifts like money.

 The modern Tooth Fairy was inspired by the legend of the mouse deity combined with legends from Europe of a good fairy that originated in fairy tales.
 In about 1927, a book made our current image of the Tooth Fairy popular in America.

-Please contact Rogue Valley Family Dentistry today to learn more and to set up a visit with our dentist in Grants Pass and Medford, Oregon.
-Dr. Joshua Scott Murdock and our team are dedicated to serving you and your family.
+Please contact Open Door Family Dentistry today to learn more and to set up a visit with our dentist in Grants Pass and Medford, Oregon.
+Dr. and our team are dedicated to serving you and your family.